rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
               <p>Browse and download the survey instruments used at every wave of the study, from the 1946 maternity survey through to 2025.
-Questionnaires are available by decade and respondent type, with variable names annotated directly on the PDFs, linking survey questions to the data held in the NSHD Data Dictionary.</p>
+Questionnaires are available by decade and respondent type, with variable names annotated directly on the PDFs, linking survey questions to the data held in the OWL.</p>
-              <a class="inner-link" href="/OWL/docs/questionnaires/NSHD_questionnaires_homepage.html">Go to Questionnaires →</a>
+              <a class="inner-link" href="https://rmjdish.github.io/OWL/docs/questionnaires/NSHD_questionnaires_homepage.html">Go to Questionnaires →</a>
             </div>
           </div>